-Based on the provisional pool data, the issuer will purchase mortgages with an approximate principal balance of £3.6 million that have an outstanding arrears amount in excess of one monthly payment.
+Based on the provisional pool data, the issuer will purchase mortgages with an approximate principal balance of £2.56 million that have an outstanding arrears amount in excess of one monthly payment.
 This outstanding arrears amount is known as the "purchased preclosing accruals and arrears".
-The maximum principal amount of mortgages in arrears by more than one month that will be purchased by the issuer is £10 million.
-The increased mortgage arrears amount will not present an additional risk to the transaction, as the quality of the portfolio is required to remain similar to that of the mortgage pool at closing.
+The maximum principal amount of mortgages in arrears by more than one month that the issuer will purchase is £10 million.
+The increased mortgage arrears amount will not present an additional risk to the transaction, as the quality of the portfolio is required to remain similar to that of the closing mortgage pool.